marionebl/knowledge/programming/documentation.md

 ## Rules for better writing

-*  Know your audience, consider creating a Persona
+*  Know your audience and create a Persona
 *  Define the reader's use case
-*  Consider the circumstances of use
+*  Think about circumstances of use
-*  Make the audience/use case definitions part of the docs
+*  Make definitions part of the docs
 *  Short sentences
 *  Avoid filler phrases: that, "I think"
-*  Avoid gerund
+*  Avoid gerund and passive constructions
 *  Short paragraphs.
 3 sentences max

 ## Docs for Open Source projects

-Things that should be considered the bare minimum in a readme file:
+Must haves in a readme:

 *  State the place in software life cycle
 *  Describe very briefly what it actually does